Apprenticeships (England only)

 Will I need to apply for placements outside of my normal place of work?

-While you will spend much more of your working week in the workplace than with a traditional degree, it will still be necessary to demonstrate that you have been given the opportunity for placements outside your usual setting.
+Yes, in most cases.
+Although apprentices spend more time in the workplace than traditional students, you will still need to demonstrate that you have been given the opportunity for placements outside your usual setting.

-We would encourage employers of apprentices across a region or integrated care system area to consider options for the exchange of their apprentices to provide variety of experience for apprentices on a rotation approach.
+Employers across regions or integrated care system are encouraged to collaborate and offer placement rotations ie options for the exchange of their apprentices to provide variety of experiences.

-The RCSLT has incorporated the apprenticeship model into the revised guidance on practice-based learning.
-It includes guidance about placement education as part of the apprenticeship route as well as for traditional models of qualification.
+The RCSLT has incorporated the apprenticeship model into its revised guidance on practice-based learning.

 The RCSLT curriculum guidance (PDF) sets out mandatory placement hours required.